qmk/qmk_firmware/keyboards/jones/v.0.3/keymaps/default_ansi/readme.md

-# The narrow keymap for jones
+# Defalut ANSI keymap for jones